 How to Work Out a Pro-Rata Pay For Your Employees

-- Multiply the employee’s hourly pay by the number of work hours missed.
+Multiply the employee's hourly wage by the number of hours missed within the specific pay period.

-There’s no precise measure for working out an employee’s pro-rata pay and this figure will depend on whether you pay per hour, per day, per week, or monthly.
+There's no fixed formula for calculating prorated salary, as it depends on the salary example provided and this figure will depend on whether you pay per hour, per day, per week, or monthly.
 The bottom line is that an employee’s pro-rata pay is derived from dividing the staff’s pay in proportion to the number of hours worked.

 Working on a proportionate basis